 3. Know Your Drinking Limits

-This applies to men and women equally: be in control of what you drink, and how much you drink.
+This is more of a safety tip for travelers in general.
+It applies to men and women equally: be in control of what you drink, and how much you drink.
 No matter who you are and where you’re traveling to, there is always a risk of encountering ill-intentioned people.
 Men, women - watch what you’re drinking!
 Order your own drinks, watch your drinks be made/poured, and don’t leave your drink unattended.
 And also know your limits, because even one extra drink beyond your personal limit can inhibit your decision making, which is never ideal when you’re in an unfamiliar setting.
 It’s a 101 safety rule, but it is always worth mentioning to anyone who is traveling.

 It’s OK to lie — we won’t tell!
 Sometimes, you just gotta roll with a tiny lie to shoo away any unwanted interactions.
 For the sake of your safety, don’t feel bad if you need to lie and tell someone that you’re waiting for a friend, girlfriend, boyfriend, etc., - even if there is no actual friend you’re waiting for.
 These tiny lies can sometimes protect and empower you to not feel like you need to give a stranger your attention or information.